-After six months of satisfactory service a new, probationary employee who started at Step A, or a current employee promoted to a new position at Step A, is eligible to receive a step advancement to Step B. An employee receiving such a step increase will have their anniversary date changed to the date upon which the employee receives this step increase.
+After six months of satisfactory service a new, probationary employee who started at Step A, or a current employee promoted to a new position at Step A, is eligible to receive a step advancement.
+This date shall be the employee's new anniversary date.
+The step increase shall apply to the entire pay period in which the new anniversary date falls (for example, if the new anniversary date falls on the fifth day of the pay period, the employee will receive the increase for the entire pay period).
 All permanent County employees at any step other than Step "A," (excepting Department Heads, at-will employees, and elected officials) will become eligible to advance one step after a satisfactory service period of one year on the employee's anniversary date.
 Step increases shall not be automatic, but shall only be given upon affirmative recommendation of the Department Head following the completion of a performance evaluation where the performance is rated as satisfactory or better.
 Step increases may also be suspended by action of, or pursuant to the direction of, the Board of Supervisors.